Khushi20005/python_programs-/README.md

 # python_programs-
-this file contain python programs for practice and their solutions
+This file contain python programs for practice and their solutions.